PhyschicWinter9/Personalized-Food-Recommendations/GUI/mlp/Prompt_Claude.md

 Real-time Updates: Recommendations change when health profile changes

 Key Technical Innovation
 The system should eliminate user confusion by automatically calculating what they need (based on medical science) rather than asking them to guess their nutritional targets.
-The KNN algorithm should then find foods that match these scientifically-calculated needs.
+The MLP algorithm should then find foods that match these scientifically-calculated needs.
 Research Context
 This is for my Master's thesis at Prince of Songkla University, Surat Thani Campus, focusing on "Health and Biometric Data-Driven Food Recommendation System" for Thai populations with NCDs.
 The system must be medically accurate, culturally appropriate, and eliminate the common UX problem of requiring users to set their own nutritional targets.
 Expected Deliverables

-Complete health-driven recommendation engine with medical calculations KNN implementation optimized for nutritional similarity and health compliance Modern GUI showing the calculation process and explanations API version for broader application integration Evaluation framework comparing against manual target-setting approaches
+Complete health-driven recommendation engine with medical calculations MLP implementation optimized for nutritional similarity and health compliance Modern GUI showing the calculation process and explanations API version for broader application integration Evaluation framework comparing against manual target-setting approaches